kiboschool/course-web-development-fundamentals/src/lessons/javascript-fundamentals/variables-and-datatypes.md

 * Start your identifier with a letter.
 Numbers are not allowed.
 * Identifiers are case sensitive.
 * Do not use keywords as identifiers, since they are reserved words with special meaning.
 For example you cannot use the keyword `let` as an identifier.
-* Use names that are intuitive - that describe the variable- to make your code clearer.
+* Use names that are intuitive - that describe the variable - to make your code clearer.

 ## Naming Conventions
 As you saw with the variable names in the examples (such as`costPerHour`), JavaScript typically uses "camelCase" naming for variables and functions, instead of the "snake_case" that Python typically uses.